cilium/cilium/Documentation/gettingstarted/cli-download.rst

-Install the latest version of the Cilium CLI on your local machine.
-The Cilium CLI can be used to install Cilium, inspect the state of a Cilium installation, and enable/disable a variety of functionality.
+Install the latest version of the Cilium CLI.
+The Cilium CLI can be used to install Cilium, inspect the state of a Cilium installation, and enable/disable various features (e.g. clustermesh, Hubble).

 .. tabs::
   .. group-tab:: Linux